Feds charge Shoreline man after arsenal, ‘ghost guns’ found in car and room at Seattle hotel

 Inside the vehicle, the officers found several “tactical style backpacks” containing firearms and ammunition.
 A number of the weapons had been modified with “aftermarket upgrades,” including high-end optics.
 The weapons included an FMK AR-1 rifle; an Aero Precision X15 rifle; a Ruger Model 5.7 handgun; a Ruger Model 18029 6.5mm Creedmoor precision rifle; and a “skeletonized AR15” ghost gun without a serial number.

-The Biden administration recently introduced a regulation aimed at reigning in the proliferation of ghost guns, which have been turning up at crime scenes across the nation in increasing numbers.
+The Biden administration recently introduced a regulation aimed at reining in the proliferation of ghost guns, which have been turning up at crime scenes across the nation in increasing numbers.
 It changes the definition of a firearm and will require federal firearms dealers to add serial numbers to ghost guns that come their way.